bunnicash/archinstall/README.md

 <br>

 ### Using archinstall
-- Traditionally, it's recommended to use git:
+- Traditionally, git is used for the setup:
 ```
 pacman -Sy git --noconfirm
 git clone https://github.com/bunnicash/archinstall